 An organisation's assessment of risk also allows it to focus resources on higher risk markets or transactions.
 Regulators in the United States and the United Kingdom recognise that companies have limited resources and that a decision to focus on a higher-risk area based on the company's risk assessment may result in the lack of prevention of an infraction in a low-risk area.
-Despite such a fact pattern, companies subject to enforcement actions may still receive credit for having an effective compliance programme.
-However, organisations that fail to understand their risks and focus resources accordingly may receive less credit for the quality and effectiveness of their programmes.
+Despite this fact pattern, companies subject to enforcement actions may still receive credit for having an